ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 </html>
 ```

-Our file structure would now look like this:
+With that new component file, our project structure would now look like this:

 ```shell
 src/